sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 Let's go through this test step by step.

-As first step, we add 'BrowserWebDriverContainer' with the annotation `@Container`, so that the Selenium container is managed by Testcontainer.
+As first step, we add `BrowserWebDriverContainer` with the annotation `@Container`, so that the Selenium container is managed by Testcontainer.
 The next step is to configure the Selenium container can access to the Spring Boot application that is started on the host.
 Therefore, we have to configure that the container has access to the host (`.withAccessToHost(true)`).
 But this is not enough.